cap-js/sdm/README.md

 ## Support for Multitenancy

-This implementation automates repository lifecycle management in a multi-tenant setup.
+This plugin automates repository lifecycle management in a multi-tenant setup.
 On tenant subscription, it provisions a repository and stores its details, and on unsubscription, it securely cleans up the repository.

 Refer the following example from a sample Incidents Management app which demonstrates how to onboard a new repository for a subscribing tenant.